Getting started with RCS

 This lets you run RCS-only or SMS-only campaigns and flows when you want to separate your strategy for each audience.

-For basic text-only RCS messages, RCS generally costs the same as SMS in most countries and in some scenarios RCS can deliver cost savings vs. SMS.
+For basic text-only messages, RCS generally costs the same as SMS in most countries.
+However, for rich messages (e.g. rich cards), costs are usually higher

 Can I stop using RCS after it’s been enabled?